finfabrik/xp-docs/docs/en/whitepaper.md

 One of the most valued features of a public blockchain protocol is the anonymity it offers its users.
 The transaction origination and destination are random unique addresses which can’t be specifically traced even though all transactions are recorded and made public.
 A user can preserve his or her privacy as long as their pseudonym is not linked.
-Only after the link between the identity and the address is established and disclosed, all details about the address become publicly available, including a full transaction history.
+Only after the link between the identity and the address is established and disclosed, all details about the address become publicly available, including a full transaction history [5].

 This creates two major issues for the adoption of DLT by financial institutions: transactions and their history are hard to trace and audit which in turn creates challenges around efficient compliance with Anti-Money Laundering regulations.
 On the opposite side, it is difficult for an institution to preserve the transaction privacy of parties without disclosing information to